Islamic Republic of Afghanistan: Fall of Kabul

 On 15 August 2021, Taliban forces entered the capital city of Kabul, meeting only limited resistance.
 In the afternoon, it was reported that Afghan President Ashraf Ghani had left the country, fleeing into either Tajikistan or Uzbekistan; Chairman of the House of the People Mir Rahman Rahmani was also reported to have fled into Pakistan.
 Following Ghani's escape, the remaining loyalist forces abandoned their posts and the Afghan Armed Forces de facto ceased to exist.

 On the evening of 15 August, the Taliban occupied the Arg, lowered the Afghan republican flag and raised their own flag over the palace.
 On 19 August 2021 the Taliban proclaimed the restoration of the Islamic Emirate of Afghanistan.

-On 17 August 2021, Gulbuddin Hekmatyar, the leader of the Taliban-affiliated Hezb-e-Islami, met with both Hamid Karzai, former President of Afghanistan, and Abdullah Abdullah, Chairman of the High Council for National Reconciliation and former Chief Executive, in Doha, seeking to form a government.
+On 17 August 2021, Gulbuddin Hekmatyar, the leader of Hezb-e-Islami, met with both Hamid Karzai, former President of Afghanistan, and Abdullah Abdullah, Chairman of the High Council for National Reconciliation and former Chief Executive, in Doha, seeking to form a government.
 President Ghani, having settled in the United Arab Emirates, said that he supported such negotiations.
+On 17 August, the former First Vice President of the Islamic Republic of Afghanistan, Amrullah Saleh, tweeted that he had remained in the country and had assumed the role of Caretaker President in the absence of Ghani citing the Afghan Constitution as his basis.
+Saleh later fled to Tajikistan.

 National Resistance Front

-On 17 August, the former First Vice President of the Islamic Republic of Afghanistan, Amrullah Saleh, tweeted that he had remained in the country and had assumed the role of Caretaker President in the absence of Ghani citing the Afghan Constitution as his basis.
-Saleh's government includes Bismillah Khan Mohammadi as Minister of Defense and Ahmad Massoud, son of Ahmad Shah Massoud and leader of the National Resistance Front of Afghanistan.
-It was based in the Panjshir Valley, and used the city of Bazarak as a temporary capital, as it was one of the few areas of Afghanistan that was still under control of the Islamic Republic.
+In July 2021, during the Taliban offensive, the remnants of the Northern Alliance began mobilizing under an umbrella called Resistance II.
+The forces later became the National Resistance Front led by Ahmad Shah Massoud's son Ahmad Massoud and was based in the Panjshir Valley, using the city of Bazarak as a temporary capital, as it was one of the few areas of Afghanistan that was still under control of the Islamic Republic.
 On 6 September, after heavy fighting resulting in high losses on both sides, the Taliban claimed to have captured all of Panjshir, with the Taliban flag being hoisted at the governor's office in Bazarak.
 The remaining NRF troops had reportedly retreated into the mountains, while Saleh and Massoud fled to Tajikistan.